-You pulse the beans in a food processor, then mix the beans, quinoa, panko and red peppers in a large bowl.
-Then add in the eggs and spices.
+Then mix the beans, quinoa, panko and red peppers in a large bowl.

 The patties will firm up and hold together really well when cooking after being chilled.

 Then quickly saute them on the stove top and they are ready to be served!

 The recipe makes 12 big burgers so this is a great for feeding a crowd or for meal prep.

 They can be enjoyed as we did here with on a burger bun or on a salad.

 The sriracha aioli recipe one is a super simple recipe I have used for years — a mix of sesame or olive oil, mayonnaise (vegan or regular) and sriracha.
 And you can adjust the measurements for the amount of spiciness you prefer but it adds the best flavor!

 When you’re feeding teen boys and friends, you become pretty adept at making fries of all kinds and lately, my crew has been liking skinny fries!

 Some quick tips for making perfect fries:

-- Make sure the sweet potatoes are well dried after scrubbing off any dirt
+Make sure the sweet potatoes are well dried after scrubbing off any dirt

-- No matter what size you cut them, cut them as evenly as possible so that they cook evenly
+No matter what size you cut them, cut them as evenly as possible so that they cook evenly

-- Make sure they are well coated but not dripping in oil and place on an ungreased baking sheet or baking sheet covered in parchment paper.
+Make sure they are well coated but not dripping in oil and place on an ungreased baking sheet or baking sheet covered in parchment paper.

-- Place them on the baking sheet so that they are not touching so that they can get crispy.
+Place them on the baking sheet so that they are not touching so that they can get crispy.

 Roast them at a high temperature

 Put is all together, add some avocado and any other fixings you want for the burger and you have one very satisfying and yummy meal!

 Pro Tip: The recipe makes 12 Veggie Burgers so it is perfect for a crowd or meal prep or both!